 The Texas Department of Insurance helps consumers resolve complaints against insurance companies, health maintenance organizations (HMOs), insurance agents, and adjusters.
 Each year, we help thousands of Texans get millions of dollars in additional claim payments and refunds.

 To file a complaint, visit our website.

-- suspected insurance fraud.
+- false or misleading advertising; and suspected insurance fraud.

 Health Plan Complaints

-TDI can help you with complaints against fully funded health plans.
-Fully funded plans are those in which the insurance company or HMO assumes the total risk for paying claims.
+A fully funded plan is one in which the insurance company or HMO assumes the total risk for paying claims.
 Most health plans offered through small- and medium-sized employers are fully funded.

 525 South Griffin St, Room 900